jacob-shuman/node-itunes-search/README.md

 ## What?

 The [iTunes Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/) is a publicly available API hosted by Apple which streams [Metadata](https://en.wikipedia.org/wiki/Metadata).
-The [phin](https://www.npmjs.com/package/phin) npm package is used to make HTTP requests to the API.
+This wrapper uses the [phin](https://www.npmjs.com/package/phin) npm package to make HTTP requests to the API.

 - [**Installation**](#installation)
 - [**Importing**](#importing)